 The proposed algorithm has been tested on a small set of musical works for piano.
-Four pieces with clearly defined streams/voices are used as groundtruth for testing the performance of the algorithm.
-The first two pieces are two fugues from the first book of the Well-Tempered Clavier by J.S.Bach (Fugue No.1 in C major, BWV846, and Fugue No.14 in F# major, BWV859); these polyphonic works consist of four independent voices.
-A mazurka by F.Chopin (Mazurka, Op.7, No.5) consists of a melody (upper staff) and accompanying harmony (lower staff).
+Eight pieces with clearly defined streams/voices are used as groundtruth for testing the performance of the algorithm.
+The first four pieces are two fugues and two inventions by J.S.Bach; these polyphonic works consist of independent monophonic voices.
+Two mazurkas and a waltz by F.Chopin consist of a melody (upper staff) and accompanying harmony (lower staff).
 Finally, the "Harmony Club Waltz" by S.Joplin has two parallel homophonic streams (chordal 'voices') that correspond to the two piano staves.
-See musical excerpts in figures 5, 6, and 7.
+See excerpts in Figures 5, 6, 7.

-In this pilot study, the aim was to examine whether a single algorithm can be applied to two very different types of music (i.e. pure polyphonic music and music containing clear homophonic textures).
-All the parameters of the algorithm are the same for all four pieces; the number of streams/voices is determined automatically (not set manually).
-It should be noted that for the two pieces by Chopin and Joplin all other voice separation algorithms would automatically determine at least four different voices (up to eight voices) that do not have perceptual validity (and musicologically are problematic).
+In this pilot study, the aim was to examine if a single algorithm can be applied to two very different types of music (i.e. pure polyphonic music and music containing clear homophonic textures).
+All the parameters of the algorithm are the same for all eight pieces; the number of streams/voices is determined automatically (not set manually).
+It should be noted that for the pieces by Chopin and Joplin all other voice separation algorithms would determine automatically at least four different voices (up to eight voices) that do not have perceptual validity (and musicologically are problematic).

 Annotated datasets for musical streams/voices - as voices are defined in this paper - do not exist.
-A small dataset was therefore selected for which it is assumed that musicologists/musical analysts would unreservedly agree on the number of independent musical streams in each piece.6 Working on a small dataset has enabled both quantitative and qualitative evaluation of the results (all the results have been analysed note-by-note and mistakes have been categorised in types of problems - see section 5.2).
-A larger dataset, however, is currently assembled in order to run larger scale tests.

-At present, the algorithm has been applied to quantised musical data (symbolic scores converted to MIDI).
-Expressively performed musical data (e.g. expressive MIDI) can be quantised (e.g., see Cambouropoulos 2000) before being fed into the algorithm.
+A small dataset was therefore selected for which it is assumed that musicologists/musical analysts would unreservedly agree on the number of independent musical streams in each piece.
+At present, the algorithm has been applied to quantised musical data (symbolic scores converted to MIDI) - expressively performed musical data can be quantised (e.g., [3]) before being fed into the algorithm.